Getting Started

 hrfunc.montage()

-object and then iterate through each of your raw scans passing them into the
+to your NIRX montage setup.
+Then iterate through each of your raw scans passing them into the

 montage.estimate_hrf()